 The Cardiff Coal Exchange was officially closed for public events in 2013 following a structural survey, by order of Cardiff Council.
 Since then, many locals considered the building a lost cause.
 We were appointed in October 2014 to communicate that the building was far from being derelict or a lost cause via a series of historical feature articles, news stories and stakeholder relations.
 After working on this for 18 months, the campaign attracted the attention of Liverpool hotel developer Signature Living.
 We are incredibly proud to have played a part in this.
 The Coal Exchange re-opened in May 2017 as a hotel and restaurant.
 Visit http://exchangehotelcardiff.co.uk to find out more and to book.

 Historical Feature Articles

-With a history going back to 1883 we had a fantastic archive of stories and images to play with.
-Two of our favourite stories were on the Marconi Transmission and Cardiff & Newport Patent Fuel.
+With a history dating back to 1883 we had a fantastic archive of stories and images to play with.
+Two of our favourite stories were the Marconi Transmission and Cardiff & Newport Patent Fuel.
+Read them here…

 Reaching out to local businesses, universities, politicians and celebrities was a fantastic way to build WOM about the developments and also to attract valuable volunteers.
 This resulted in Twitter support from Tom Jones and an uplift in members to Save the Coal Exchange, including Baron & Baroness Neil and Glenys Kinnock.